nnstreamer/nntrainer/README.md

 ### Supported Layers

-This component defines Layers which consist of Neural Network Model.
-Layers has own properties to be set.
+This component defines layers which consist of a neural network model.
+Layers have their own properties to be set.

  | Keyword | Layer Name | Description |
  |:-------:|:---:|:---|